Gusto-API/api.gusto.dev/docs/basics/Pagination.md

 https://api.gusto.com/v1/companies/abc123/employees?page=2&per=5
 ```

 ...will return the second page of five employees of the company identified by the UUID `abc123`.
-If the `per` paramter is not provided, the API will return 25 records per page by default, unless otherwise specified.
+If the `per` parameter is not provided, the API will return 25 records per page by default, unless otherwise specified.

-Information on whether a given endpoint supports pagaintion parameters can be found on its respective page in the documentation.
+Information on whether a given endpoint supports pagination parameters can be found on its respective page in the documentation.

 ## Paginated responses